brendaoby/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7. Encodes a string into 1337.
 Replacing a, e, o, t, l ans A, E, O, T, L with 4, 3, 0, 7, 1 respectively.
 100. Encodes a string using rot13.
 101. Prints an integer.
+102. Editing given source code so that the program prints a[2] = 98, followed by a new line.